archphile/thepenguin/content/post/2020-01-09-making-a-nas-with-the-odroid-HC2.md

 Last a year I decided to upgrade my DIY USB NAS (you can read my journey so far [here]({{< ref "2018-05-30-a-poors-man-diy-usb-nas-part-1.md" >}}) and [here]({{< ref "2018-05-31-a-poors-man-diy-usb-nas-part-2.md" >}})) and for this reason I bought an [Odroid HC2](https://www.hardkernel.com/shop/odroid-hc2-home-cloud-two/).

-This would be a big upgrade for me, because for the first time I would be able to connect my **WD Red 3T** via SATA and not via USB.
+This would be a big upgrade for me, as for the first time I would be able to connect my **WD Red 3T** via SATA and not via USB.

-So I bought one and let's see how it went...
+So, I bought one and let's see below how it went...

 ![My HC2](/img/hc2.jpg)

 ## The hardware

-Odroid C2 is a nice tiny board made specifically in order to serve as a NAS.
+Odroid C2 is a nice tiny board, made specifically in order to serve as a NAS.

 Some of its key features are: